Michael McGrady: Life and work

 McGrady had planned to become a lawyer and was working at a bank when his sister entered him in a contest for a scholarship to a local acting school.
 After that McGrady moved to California to pursue his dream of becoming an actor.
 He was cast in a Cherry Pepsi commercial.
 He has worked steadily in the industry since.
 He guest starred in several popular television shows such as 24, Murder She Wrote, CSI: Miami, Leverage and Prison Break.
 McGrady played Sal Salinger on the TNT drama Southland, which premiered in April 2009.
-The show was cancelled by NBC after its first season, but cable channel TNT bought the rights for the show and ordered seven new episodes.
 He has also been seen as recurring character Frank Barnes on Showtime's Ray Donovan and appeared as Detective Philip Vanatter on FX's American Crime Story: The People v.
 O. J. Simpson.
+McGrady has also made a quick cameo in the 2007 movie Iron Man.

 McGrady gave his voice and likeness to Rockstar Games period video game L.A.
 Noire as Rusty Galloway, and most recently appeared in the film Freelancers.
 He starred in Low Winter Sun for AMC as Brendan McCann, and as Cy in the independent feature Under The Harvest Moon.
 He played Detective John Gentile in The Frozen Ground.
 He is also a painter.